 - Family history or genetic predisposition

 It is a life-threatening disease caused by the buildup of sugar in the blood and it is currently one of the leading causes of death, worldwide.
-The eye damage occurs when there is chronic build-up of blood sugar levels because high levels can cause blockage in the blood vessels that are present within the eyes and cause blockage of blood flow to the eye.
+The eye damage occurs when there is a chronic build-up of blood sugar levels because high levels can cause blockage in the blood vessels that are present within the eyes and cause blockage of blood flow to the eye.

 The signs and symptoms of diabetic retinopathy may include one of the following features: